Code-Institute-Submissions/denisklopotan-vegan-sneaker-store_JanResub/README.md

 ### Media

 - Royalty free media for our site we downloaded from free image hosting sites [Unsplash](https://unsplash.com/) & [Pexels](https://www.pexels.com/)
-- For making background gradients we used online tool: [CSS Gradient](https://cssgradient.io/)
 - Logo was created on [LOGO.com](https://logo.com/)

 ***